List The 7 Characteristics Of Life

 Over time, populations of living organisms can adapt to their environment through the process of evolution.
 Evolution is the change in the genetic makeup of a population over time.
 This change is driven by natural selection, where individuals with traits that are better suited to their environment are more likely to survive and reproduce, passing on their advantageous traits to their offspring.

 Adaptations are traits that have evolved through natural selection and that enhance an organism's survival and reproduction in a particular environment.
+Evolution is a continuous process, and populations are constantly adapting to changing environments.
 Examples of adaptations include the camouflage of insects, the long necks of giraffes, and the ability of bacteria to resist antibiotics.
-Evolution is a continuous process, and populations are constantly adapting to changing environments.
 The fossil record provides evidence of the evolution of life on Earth over millions of years.

 Trends and Latest Developments

-Furthermore, the search for life beyond Earth, or astrobiology, is driving research into the conditions necessary for life to arise and thrive.
+What's more, the search for life beyond Earth, or astrobiology, is driving research into the conditions necessary for life to arise and thrive.
 Scientists are exploring extreme environments on Earth, such as deep-sea hydrothermal vents and polar ice caps, to understand the limits of life and to identify potential habitats for life on other planets.
 These investigations are expanding our understanding of the diversity and adaptability of life and the potential for life to exist elsewhere in the universe.

 Tips and Expert Advice